barryclark/jekyll-now/_posts/2017-1-18-bootstrap.md

 ---
 layout: post
-title: Bootstrap base.html on Pythonanywhere
+title: Bootstrap basehtml on Pythonanywhere
 ---

 This article goes over how to use bootstrap with Pythonanywhere (or anywhere else).
 For some reason Github is having a problem building this page.